CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/task-mgmt-methodology.md

 # Kanban Task Management Methodology

-Kanban is a visual workflow management framework that emphasises transparency, limiting work-in-progress (WIP), and continuous flow (Atlassian, 2024).
+Kanban is a visual workflow management framework that emphasises transparency, limiting work-in-progress (WIP), and continuous flow [Atlassian: Kanban Principles, 2025](https://www.atlassian.com/agile/project-management/kanban-principles).

-We chose Kanban because it provides a clear, shared view of work and complements Agile by offering a simple, visible way to manage tasks.
+We chose Kanban as the task management methodology for The Century Screening Room project because it provides a clear, shared view of work and complements Agile by offering a simple, visible way to manage tasks.
 Kanban helps our team visualise workflow, manage priorities, and adapt as requirements shift.
 This makes it especially effective for a small team working across three project phases.

 ## Kanban Methodology Core Principles

 - **Visualise the workflow:** Tasks are represented as cards are moved across columns as the status progresses.
 Kanban board columns make progress visible to all team members at a glance.
-- **Limit WIP:** Apply work in progresss (WIP) to prevent overload and highlight bottlenecks (eg. < 3 cards per person)
+- **Limit WIP:** Apply work in progress (WIP) to prevent overload and highlight bottlenecks (eg. < 3 cards per person)
 - **Continuous improvement:** Evolve the board as project needs shift.
 - **Shared ownership:** No single leader — all team members manage the board.

-*Diagram Figure 13: Kanban Workflow in Practice (Team, Trello, GitHub)*
+### *Diagram Figure 13: Kanban Workflow in Practice (Team, Trello, GitHub)*

 ```mermaid
 sequenceDiagram